TERREMEMBER/znbase/docs/content/stable/admin/ysqlsh.md

 ---
-title: ysqlsh - YSQL shell for YugabyteDB
+title: ysqlsh - YSQL shell for ZNbaseDB
 headerTitle: ysqlsh
 linkTitle: ysqlsh
-description: Use the YSQL shell (ysqlsh) to interact with YugabyteDB.
+description: Use the YSQL shell (ysqlsh) to interact with ZNbaseDB.
 menu:
   stable:
     identifier: ysqlsh